pglet/website/docs/tutorials/python.md

 pglet.app("hello-app", target=main)
 ```

-For every new user session Pglet calls `main` function with unique page contents.
+While the application is running for every new user session Pglet calls `main` function with unique page contents.

 :::note
 To see multiple sessions in action open application URL in a new "incognito" browser window.